GenomicsDB/GenomicsDB-Python/examples/README.md

   -z MAX_ARROW_BYTE_SIZE, --max-arrow-byte-size MAX_ARROW_BYTE_SIZE
                         Optional - used in conjunction with -t/--output-type arrow as hint for buffering parquet files(default: 64MB)
   -o OUTPUT, --output OUTPUT
-                        a prefix filename to csv outputs from the tool.
-The filenames will be suffixed with the interval and .csv/.json (default: query_output)
+                        a prefix filename to outputs from the tool.
+The filenames will be suffixed with the interval and .csv/.json/... (default: query_output)
+  -d, --dryrun          displays the query that  will be run without actually executing the query (default: False) -b, --bypass-intersecting-intervals-phase
+                        iterate only once bypassing the intersecting intervals phase (default: False)
 ```

 Run `genomicsdb_query` with the -w and --list-samples/--list-contigs to figure out legitimate samples and contigs over which the query can operate.
 These can be used with the --samples/--intervals options later to run the actual query.